j1mc/ansible-silverblue-oci/README.md

 [![build-ansible-silverblue-oci](https://github.com/j1mc/ansible-silverblue-oci/actions/workflows/build.yml/badge.svg)](https://github.com/j1mc/ansible-silverblue-oci/actions/workflows/build.yml)

-A base image with a (mostly) stock Fedora Silverblue.
-Taken from [ublue-os/base](https://github.com/ublue-os/base), but renamed after one of my cats.

 ## Usage

 Warning: This is not tip-top quality stuff at the moment.
 Use / experiment with it at your peril.